 Finally, the fifth trust level; collaborative malicious nodes which are similar to pure malicious nodes and for these nodes also, the same procedure of isolation and broadcasting to neighbors is done.
 But unlike pure malicious nodes, collaborative malicious nodes have also collaborated with one or more of its directly connected nodes in order to harm the network.
 In that case, apart from isolating this particular node, its neighbors who highly recommended this node to the evaluating node should also get a trust value deduction for giving higher recommendations regarding a malicious node.
 So, after deleting information about the collaborative malicious node, the penalty process is carried out.
-Once the broadcasting message is sent, the nodes who receive the message will blacklist this node until it confirms that the node is malicious for a second time.
+Once the broadcasting message is sent, the nodes who receive the message will blacklist this node until it confirms that the node is malicious for the second time.

-When discovering the collaborative malicious nodes, we have to go through the Spiral Model which helps with determining pure malicious and collaborative malicious nodes.
+When discovering the collaborative malicious nodes, one has to go through the Spiral Model which helps in determining pure malicious and collaborative malicious nodes.
 Every node can execute the spiral model over the period of time or when needed.
-After getting the same blacklisted node second time from another neighbor evaluating node can confirm the collaborative node and it will be deleted from the tables.
+After getting the same blacklisted node for the second time from another neighbor evaluating node can confirm the collaborative node and it will be deleted from the tables.

 Procedure: Identify trust levels for each node.